DPops99/GestureRecognition/README.md

 To stop the program press ```q```.

 ## Limitaions
 This method should be used in a room with good lightning.
 Dim lighting and having bracelets can lead to incorrect results.
-The angle between shouldn't be greater than 80° or othrewise the results will be incorrect as shown in the image.
+The angle between two fingers shouldn't be greater than 80° or othrewise the results will be incorrect as shown in the image.

 ![img_4](/images/img_4.png)